Demographics of Kerala: SC and ST population in Kerala

 The SC population of Kerala is 3,123,941 which is 9.80% of overall population.
 ST in Kerala, with a population of 364,000 constitute 1.14% of the population.

 Denominations groups among Christians: (Note: Denominations are not considered as caste or ethnic groups.
 Caste groups among Christians, which is a continuation of casteism in Hinduism, runs parallel to denominational divisions.
 One caste group may be spread over many denominations.
 One denomination may have more than one caste group in it.
 A person belonging to a denomination can convert to another denomination.)

-Catholic church (Roman, Latin and Malankara) is the largest denomination among Kerala Christians.
+The Catholic Church (Syro-Malabar, Latin and Malankara Churches) is the largest denomination among Kerala Christians, among which the Syro-Malabar Eastern Catholic Church is the largest.
 Orthodox, Jacobite and Marthoma denominations claim Syrian roots.
-Major Protestant groups include CSI, various Pentecostal churches.
-Chaldean Syrian, Seventh Day Adventists, Salvation Army are some other denominations.
+Major Protestant groups include CSI, and various Pentecostal churches.
+Chaldean Syrian, Seventh Day Adventists, Salvation Army are among some other denominations.

 Tribal communities

 Kerala has approximately 35 distinct scheduled tribes that constitute 1.3% of the population.
 Though entirely unique, their languages are often not highlighted as distinct in the census.
 The Paniyan, who are the numerically dominant tribe, live in north east of the state and practice settled cultivation.
 The Kattunaikan, Kurichian and Kuruman belong to the same region.
 Palleyan, Palliyan and Palliyar inhabit the Idukki region not far from the Anamalai and Palani hills of Tamil Nadu where you find the same population.
 The Kadar, Irular, Kurumbas, Maha malasar and Malasar inhabit the Palghat region close to their counterparts in Niligiri and Anamalai hills of Tamil Nadu.
 The same is the case of the Kudiya and Koraga living in the northern most tip of the state next to Kodagu and Dakshina Kannada region of Karnataka.